 The necessary royalty payments to the institution, specified by trademarks and licensing may lead to price increases in collegiate products.
 Non-apparel products including chairs typically justify royalty fees from 10% to 15% of final invoice price.
 Apparel products are typically assigned higher rates.
 Also, most universities require advance payments that vary from $50 (either one-time or per year) for small schools up to $2,000 in advance for “prestigious” universities.
 One can see, immediately, what these fees can do to the prices of collegiate products.

 Recently, there has been a disturbing trend among colleges and universities in the U.S. is to raise royalty rates.
-Many small schools have recently increased rates from 8% and 10% to 10% and 12%, and some larger institutions have raised their rates up to 18%.
+Many small schools have recently increased rates from 8% and 10% to 10% and 12%, and some larger institutions have raised their rates up to 14% and 18%.
 As royalty rates creep higher and higher, prices of collegiate products are necessarily increased by manufacturers and retailers.
 There are a few, very exceptional universities that ask only a royalty fee with no advances.

 While some chair manufacturers resort to manufacturing overseas in order to maintain high margins and still offer competitive prices, Affinity Classics, builds all of its high-quality chairs in the United States, and combats rising royalty rates and advance fees as much as possible by maintaining significantly lower margins and by holding prices as low as possible.